Author Archives: Mary

 All of the cloth training pants reviewed in this article have their own unique features and designs.
 If you are looking out for a name brand pair of training pants for your kid then the Gerber Training Pants (6-pairs) are the best option because of their competitive price range and the quality of materials used in the manufacturing of the product.

-Another good option is Luvable Friends 3-Pack Water Resistant Training Pants as they are currently available for less than $20.
-If you are looking for potty training pants with inserts, then you should opt for Super Undies Pull-On Training Pants Size 1 (Medium), Fearsome Frog (Green) as the extra-large pocket provided in these pants allow you to use multiple inserts for extra absorption.
+Another good option is Luvable Friends 3-Pack Water Resistant Training Pants as they are usually reasonably priced.
+If you are looking for potty training pants with inserts, then you should opt for Super Undies Pull-On Training Pants as the extra-large pocket provided in these pants allow you to use multiple inserts for extra absorption.

 I'm not going to lie: it was painful.